MS-092/wads1test/README.md

 Understanding the part of merge

-Understanding the part of merge and conflict
+Understanding the part of merge and conflict and other stuffs

 ## Subheading